DaniCol/TweetPopularityPrediction/README.md

 # Tweetoscope
 ---
 ## Project
+The video presentation is available on Youtube with this link <a href="https://youtu.be/lFV9WzjWQNY" title="youtube_presentation">[here]</a>.
+In addition to the README files, a report is available in `./documentation/report.pdf`
 ### Presentation
 The goal of this project is to detect as soon as possible tweets that are likely to become popular, where popularity of a tweet is defined as the number of times this tweet will be retweeted.
 The idea is to design “elastic” microservices, based on Kafka and Kubernetes, that scale properly with an arbitrarily large number of tweets.